abhigoel51/Andrew_NG_DL/CNN/Readme.md

 ## Different types of Convolution
 1. **Padding and then convolution**

-   This is done to main the shape of original image.
+   This is done to maintain the shape of original image.
 As we perform convolution of image with filter the size of original image reduces.
 Let's consider a example Image size is 8x8, filter size 3x3 **(generally of odd dimension)** then output image is equal to **n-f+1** i.e. 8-3+1 = 6.

    In case of padding we add extra dimensions to the orginal image, generally with zeros.
 Considering above example but with padding =1, then Output image size will be equal to **n +2p -f +1** i.e. 8 + 2 -3 +1 = 8.